umutolcer/DSA210-Term-Project/README.md

 ## Project Overview
 This project investigates the effects of various player actions and skills such as vision score, and total minion kill, on the rank in League of Legends.
 Additionally, the project compares the relation of elo and surrender rate.

-Simply by comparing high elo games and low games, I want to emphazise what low elo players can improve and what are the major differences between low elo and high elo players.
+Simply by comparing high elo games and low games, I want to emphasize what low elo players can improve and what are the major differences between low elo and high elo players.
 I will test these two hypotheses:

 - **Null Hypothesis(H0):** There is no significant difference between High Elo and Low Elo players in terms of minion score, damage dealt, vision score, and surrender behavior in League of Legends.